PlanktoScope/PlanktoScope/documentation/docs/operation/networking.md

 To change your PlanktoScope's machine name, create and edit a file at `/etc/machine-name`.
 For example, you can do this in the file browser at <http://planktoscope.local/admin/fs/files/etc/> .
 To apply your changes, restart the PlanktoScope.

 To revert your changes back to the default auto-generated machine name based on the Raspberry Pi's serial number, delete the file at `/var/lib/overlays/overrides/etc/machine-name` and then restart the PlanktoScope.
 For example, you can do this in the file browser at <http://planktoscope.local/admin/fs/files/var/lib/overlays/overrides/etc/> .
+Then restart the PlanktoScope immediately.

 ### Change the hostname

 To change your PlanktoScope's hostname away from the format `{adjective}-{noun}-{number up to five digits long}` without also changing the machine name, edit the file at `/etc/hostname-template`.
 For example, you can do this by opening the file editor at <http://planktoscope.local/admin/fs/files/etc/hostname-template> .
 To apply your changes, restart the PlanktoScope.

 To revert your changes back to the default hostname based on the machine name, we recommend deleting the file at `/var/lib/overlays/overrides/etc/hostname-template` and then restarting the PlanktoScope.
 For example, you can do this in the file browser at <http://planktoscope.local/admin/fs/files/var/lib/overlays/overrides/etc/> .
+Then restart the PlanktoScope immediately.

 ### Change the Wi-Fi hotspot name

 To change your PlanktoScope's Wi-Fi hotspot name away from the format `{the first 32 characters of the hostname}` without also changing the hostname, edit the file at `/etc/hostapd/hostapd.conf-templates.d/20-ssid.conf`, following the instructions/notes at `/etc/hostapd/hostapd.conf-templates.d/10-README.conf`.
 For example, you can do this by opening the file editor at <http://planktoscope.local/admin/fs/files/etc/hostapd/hostapd.conf-templates.d/20-ssid.conf>, and you can view the instructions/notes at <http://home.pkscope/admin/fs/files/etc/hostapd/hostapd.conf-templates.d/10-README.conf> .
 To apply your changes, restart the PlanktoScope.

 To revert your changes back to the default Wi-Fi hotspot name based on the hostname, we recommend deleting the file at `/var/lib/overlays/overrides/etc/hostapd/hostapd.conf-templates.d/20-ssid.conf` and then restarting the PlanktoScope.
 For example, you can do this in the file browser at <http://planktoscope.local/admin/fs/files/var/lib/overlays/overrides/etc/hostapd/hostapd.conf-templates.d/> .
+Then restart the PlanktoScope immediately.